 Elijah laughed.
 “Thanks for the head start, Lord.
-But, ‘neither dew nor rain unless I say so.’”
+But, ‘neither dew nor rain unless I say so’?”
 He shook his head.
-“Really?”

 A quiet voice in his head answered.
 “Go east and hide yourself by the Jordan by the brook Kerith.
-Drink from the brook; and I have commanded the ravens to feed you there.”1
+Drink from the brook; I have commanded the ravens to feed you there.”

-Under an acacia tree several paces ahead, a tall, skinny boy stood, ambled out, and blocked the path. “‘Entreat me not to leave you or to return from following you.’”3
+Under an acacia tree several paces ahead, a tall, skinny boy stood, ambled out, and blocked the path. “‘Entreat me not to leave you or to return from following you.’”

-Elijah’s jaw fell open.
-He threw his arms around Nathan.
+Elijah’s jaw fell open, and he threw his arms around Nathan.
 “Hey, you big pile of knees and elbows.”

 Elijah squeezed, let him go, and stepped back.
-Only this morning, he had stared at the floor with his mouth glued shut.
-And nine hours later, why was he still barefoot?
+Only this morning, Nathan had stared at the floor with his mouth glued shut.
+And nine hours later, he felt good enough to quote scripture.
+But why was he barefoot?